 You’ve probably opened this page and thought, what in the world is monophasic sleep?
 It’s not a word that’s thrown around frequently, but it’s a routine that the majority of people follow in their lives.
-That is, quite simply, when a person sleeps once per day, generally around 7-9 hours at night.
-Now you’re likely contemplating how there could possibly be an alternative – and surprisingly there are several different ‘polyphasic’ sleep schedules that few people follow… Now let’s find out what they are.
+It is, quite simply, when a person sleeps once per day, generally around 7-9 hours at night.
+Now you’re likely contemplating how there could possibly be an alternative – and surprisingly there are several different ‘polyphasic’ sleep schedules that few people follow.
+Here, we’ll explain what they are.

 Most similar to the monophasic sleep schedule, the biphasic way essentially means sleeping in two parts.
 This is usually done by sleeping 5-6 hours in one chunk, then napping for a further 1-1.5 hours halfway through the awake period.

 Lastly, the uberman schedule is similar to dymaxion.
-Instead of four naps, the uberman suggests six 20 minute naps every four hours.
-What’s worse – more short naps or less long naps (albeit – not by much)?
+Instead of four naps, the uberman suggests six 20-minute naps every four hours.
+What’s worse – more short naps or fewer long naps (albeit – not by much)?

 With all this being said, sleep deprivation has real consequences on our everyday lives.
 Not everyone, in fact, a small minority of people would be able to contemplate changing their sleep cycle to one of these discussed.
 The most important thing is to research these sleep schedules thoroughly before diving into them, ensuring it’s the right way for you to go.

 It’s important to get a good night’s sleep, and getting the correct mattress is the first step in the right direction.No matter what sleep schedule you decide on, Mattressman has a wide range of beds and mattresses to get you the perfect sleep schedule.